June 2011 Jisr ash-Shughur clashes: Initial uprising

-Later on, the opposition claimed that a local Syrian Army battalion mutinied during this time, allegedly in protest against the murder of unarmed locals.
-According to this version, secret police and intelligence agents promptly killed about fifty mutineers, but were then overwhelmed by the rest of the battalion.
-Shortly after the clashes in Jisr ash-Shughur, researcher Joshua Landis already criticised that the story of a mutiny and clashes between soldiers was based on little evidence, mostly hearsay from pro-opposition refugees.
-According to him, the stories of fighting among security forces were probably spread deliberately to induce actual mutinies.
-Later on, several locals confirmed that the story about the mutiny had been fake, and was spread to inspire a revolt.
-An actual defector, Lt.
-Col. Hussein Harmoush had been selected to give this story weight.
-He proclaimed that he had come to Jisr ash-Shughur in hopes of defending civilians, and founded the Free Officers Movement to rally other soldiers to the opposition's cause.

 In any case, rebels quickly seized control of Jisr ash-Shughur, taking weapons from the area's military bases and police stations.
 Some defectors from military units began to travel to the area, and pro-opposition sources claimed that up to 2,000 rebel soldiers eventually amassed in the town, declaring themselves "free".
-In fact, their number was much smaller.
-Most of the insurgents in Jisr ash-Shughur were armed civilians, supported by a small group of defected soldiers.
+Landis said that their number was much smaller and most of the insurgents in Jisr ash-Shughur were armed civilians, supported by a small group of defected soldiers.
 The government sent a unit of about 120 soldiers and policemen to restore control over Jisr ash-Shughur.
-They were ambushed and killed before it even reached the town around 6 June.
+According to Abouzeid, they were ambushed and killed before it even reached the town around 6 June.
+Landis posted though that "contrary to the claims of Syrian authorities, 120 Syria soldiers do not seem to have been killed.
+A single mass grave turned up 10 dead soldiers.
+Four had their heads cut off.
+This would seem to have been done by the militia of Jisr, which had some success in fighting the soldiers initially sent to pacify them."
 According to Syrian state TV, one group of about 20 policemen was killed when responding to calls by locals who asked for help, stating that unknown gunmen were terrorising them.
 In another incident, rebels overran a police command center where they killed 82 members of the security forces.
 Syria TV claimed that a number of the bodies of policemen were mutilated with some of them being thrown into the river.
-Mohammad later admitted that he and his followers filmed themselves burying the dead loyalists, but portrayed them as victims of government suppression for propaganda purposes.
-The Syrian government later released tapped phone calls which indicated that the rebels had lured the government loyalists into an elaborate ambush: Women and children were sent to Turkey, spreading horror stories of massacres at the hands of soldiers, while the men called the security forces for help only to attack them upon entering the city.
-Landis argued that the government's story about the ambush was plausible.
+Mohammad later told Abouzeid that he and his followers filmed themselves burying the dead loyalists, but portrayed them as victims of government suppression for propaganda purposes.
+The Syrian government released tapped phone calls which Landis said indicated - "If they can be taken at face value" - that the rebels had lured the government loyalists into an elaborate ambush: Women and children were sent to Turkey, while the men called the security forces for help only to attack them upon entering the city.

 As violence escalated, than 4,000 locals fled to Turkey, many opposed to violence in general, others out of hatred for the government and fear of retribution by security forces.
 The government downplayed the exodus, claiming that the locals were just visiting relatives and that the military intended to rescue civilians who were used as human shields.